ComedicChimera/chai-lang.dev/static/markdown/guide/chapter4.md

     let l = arr.len(); // l = 3

-All a method is a function, like the one's we used in Chapter 1, that is bound to an object.
+All a method is a function, like the one's we used in Chapter 1, that is bound to a type.
 The `len()` method takes no arguments and so can be called with just parentheses.
 Notice that instead of using the `::` operator, we use the `.` operator to call methods.